 The result is that the only suspensive appeal against a third country removal would be where a human rights claim is not certified as clearly unfounded.
 When a decision is made that the person can be returned to a safe third country, a certificate is issued to that effect, and the decision can only be challenged by judicial review.
 The certificate that the case is unfounded can also only be challenged by judicial review.
 The scope of judicial review is described above in relation to the regular procedure, but in the case of a judicial review based on human rights, the court looks more closely at the substance of the decision.

 The main distinction between the legal provisions governing appeals in these safe third country cases and Dublin cases is that in Dublin cases there is no appeal from outside the UK on the basis of indirect refoulement in breach of ECHR rights.

 There are no special rules or restrictions applying to legal assistance in the safe third country procedure.
 As with applicants who are subject to the Dublin procedure (see section on Dublin: Legal Assistance), in principle an asylum seeker subject to a third country decision has the same opportunity as any other asylum seeker to obtain access to free legal representation.
 However, for both Dublin and other third country procedures, once the decision to use a third country procedure has been made, the person is likely to be detained.
 If they already have a legal representative that person may continue to represent them.
 If not, they may, again subject to resources, obtain access to representation in detention (see section on Legal Assistance for Review of Detention).

 Judicial review is funded by legal aid, subject to the means of the asylum seeker and the merits of the case.
-However, as in all judicial review, since changes in 2014, this is broadly speaking only if the court grants permission for the judicial review or the Home Office retracts the decision.
+However, as in all judicial reviews, this is broadly speaking only if the court grants permission for the judicial review.